On this page

 §3.5.1 Boot ID

-Every event, gap record, and synthetic event stored by eventd carries a boot_id -- a 16-byte GUID that uniquely identifies the boot during which the record was produced.
+Every record stored by eventd -- events, logs, and metrics -- carries a boot_id: a 16-byte GUID that uniquely identifies the boot during which the record was produced.
 The boot ID is assigned by peinit at each boot and communicated to eventd at startup.

 The boot ID serves two purposes: